JakesDwarfAccount/dwarf-with-friends/README.md

 ## Honest limitations

-The everyday flows are solid — that's what my friends and I actually play on.
+The everyday flows are solid, that's what my friends and I actually play on.
 But occasionally the host will need to tab back to the Steam client for things that aren't in yet: trading, some niche corners of the justice and hospital systems, missions and diplomacy, and petition decisions.
-Rebuilding the entire DF interface in a browser is hard, so there are UI quirks I know about, with a parity wave planned for the next beta.
-Windows host only for now.
+Rebuilding the entire DF interface in a browser is hard, so there are UI quirks I know about, and I'm planning a larger update fixing the jank for the next beta release.
+Windows host only.

-This project was built almost entirely with AI coding tools (Claude Code and Codex) by someone who is not a software engineer — but not as a one-shot prompt: it's been weeks of obsessive iteration, testing against the native game, and cleanup to make this repo genuinely accessible to poke around in.
+This project was built almost entirely with AI coding tools (Claude Code and Codex) by someone who is not a software engineer, but not as a one-shot prompt: it's been weeks of obsessive iteration, testing against the native game, and cleanup to make this repo genuinely accessible to poke around in.
 If you're smarter than me (likely), I'd love your corrections and PRs.